PgeePow/RO-WEB/docs/cute-pet.md

 | **Evolved Pet** | Can be auto-fed.
 Once evolved, these pets can use the auto-feed system. | *Angeling (evolved from Poring)* |
 | **Pet Without Evolution** | Can be auto-fed.
 These pets have no evolution tree. | *Incubus* |

-Below is the list of pet that has autofeed enable
+Below is the list of **pet without evolution** that has autofeed enable.

 | Egg | Egg Name |
 |--------------|-------------|